dbos-inc/dbos-docs/docs/getting-started/quickstart-programming.md

 Compose operations in DBOS workflows to obtain exactly once guarantees.
 :::

-We want to ensure the mail is sent only once even when we retry the whole process in spite of a transient failure.
+We want to ensure a physical note is mailed only once even when we need to retry the action after a transient failure.
 DBOS provide a [Workflow](../tutorials/workflow-tutorial.md) abstraction to help you do exactly that.
 Workflows let you compose DBOS operations and do the heavy lifting to provide reliabity guarantees.
 Let us rewrite the code:

 ```javascript